-On a slow gliding torpedo toward the Hudson, big city rumble – traveling alone.
+On a slow gliding torpedo barrelling down the Hudson, torward big city rumble – traveling alone.
 Riding a bit shaky, bumping off steel frames, strangers wear their grins.

 Snow blanketing fields outside my window – lay peacefully untouched in the rarely seen plains of New York’s rural mass – impoverished back allies of forgotten sheds.
 A town’s mutated gene with a broken window, three rundown cars, some cluttered lawn mowers all meant for fixing – covered in angelic, glittering white.